 auto_instrumentation_service_name

-Explicitly sets the service name for the instrumented Java application, for example, my.service.
-By default, the service name is automatically derived from the arguments of the Java executable on the node.
-However, if this variable is set to a non-empty value, the value overrides the derived service name and is added to the /usr/lib/splunk-instrumentation/instrumentation.conf configuration file on the node.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+Explicitly sets the service name for all instrumented applications on the node, for example, my.service.
+By default, the service name is automatically derived for each instrumented application.
+However, if this variable is set to a non-empty value, the value overrides the derived service names.

 ''